chilifry/chilifry/README.md

 ⠀⋆ i'm not really into roleplay sooo **IWC** i guess

+ ⋆ anyone under 13 will be hidden or ignored

 </br>
 <h4>also heres my ‎‎atabook !! send me a message </h4>
 --> https://chilifries.atabook.org/